TobiWo/eth-duties/README.md

     * teku

    However, since it only calls official ETH2 spec endpoints it should work with every client.
 As a side node, I had issues with `Teku 22.10.1` as the tool crashed from time to time.
 I read in the teku release notes that they updated their REST API framework in version `22.10.2` and since then I did not experience any issues.

+1. The maximum number of validators (validator indices) which can be provided by the user is currently at 300.
+The reason for that is a simple one and will be fixed in a future release.

 **Please use the tool at your own risk.
 Since it is very early I probably would connect it to a beacon client which is not connected to a validator.**